Aureliink/Clock-AOD-Glyph-Toy/README.md

 ## 🚀 Overview
 A minimalist and elegant **Always-On Display (AOD)** toy designed specifically for the **Nothing Phone 3** device (for now).
 <br /><br />
 This application transforms the rear Glyph interface into a stylized digital clock wrapped in either a dynamic circular battery indicator, or an horizontal one.
+The numbers will slowly slide down as the new one replacing it will come up from the top (like an old animated retro clock).
 <br />
 <b>You can also disable the battery indicator if you want a cleaner look with just the clock in a 2 lines AOD toy.</b>